sce81/terraform-aws-ec2-instance/README.md

 # terraform-aws-ec2-instance
+### All code is provided for reference purposes only and is used entirely at own risk.
+Code is for use in development environments only.
+Not intended for Production use.
 Terraform module for creating a standalone EC2 instance with IAM and Security Groups.
 Includes example Terraform Testing Framework